 VI.
 Be generous with praise, and cautious with criticism

 Everybody enjoys it when they are complimented.
 A compliment stimulates something in us to do it again, to try it again, to do it better.
 A criticism stimulates in us the feeling of, “Uhhh.
 That is not my thing.
 I cannot do this.
 Why try?
 I am no good at it.
 I cannot do anything.
 I am simply no good.”
 Be a positive influence in people’s lives.
-We should do the same thing with our relationship to God and the Lord Jesus Christ.

 VII.
 Be considerate with the feelings of others